 The cross-promotion of programmes, channels and other broadcasting-related services is covered by specific rules contained in the Cross-promotion Code.
-This is included as an Appendix to the Broadcasting Code.
+This is included as Part Two of the Broadcasting Code.

 Broadcasters should note that cross-promotions should also comply with all relevant requirements of the Broadcasting Code and, in particular, Rules 9.1 to 9.5.